alanbsmith/recipes/cocktails/marissa-special.md

 ## Notes

-This is my wife's signature cocktail, and it's amazing.
+This is my wife, [Marissa's](https://www.instagram.com/marissamsmith/), signature cocktail, and it's amazing.

 Pro Tip: If you're not a fan of gin, substitute it with rye whiskey.